n00b69/woa-betalm/guide/reinstall.md

 ```

 #### Selecting your phone
-> Replace $ with the actual number of your phone (it should be the last one)
+> Replace $ with the actual number of your phone
 ```cmd
 sel dis $
 ```